pretix/pretix/doc/api/resources/orders.rst

        * does not validate the number of items per order or the number of times an item can be included in an order

-       * does not validate any requirements related to add-on products
+       * does not validate any requirements related to add-on products and does not add bundled products automatically

        * does not check prices but believes any prices you send

-       * does not support the redemption of vouchers

        * does not prevent you from buying items that can only be bought with a voucher

-       * does not calculate fees
+       * does not calculate fees automatically

        * does not allow to pass data to plugins and will therefore cause issues with some plugins like the shipping module